getditto/react-in-mobile/README.md

 # Prerequisites

-* Xcode 14.3 or higher for iOS
+- Xcode 14.3 or higher for iOS
-Nvm [installed on](https://github.com/nvm-sh/nvm) your machine and set to use NodeJS 20
+- [NVM](https://github.com/nvm-sh/nvm) installed on your machine and set to use Node.js 20

 ### Setting NVM to Node 20